Chibale Zambia: types of spirit possession

 Moba possession in Chibale

 Chibale Zambia: types of spirit possession.
 Moba possession was relatively common in Chibale from the beginning of the 1910s up to the 1940s.
-It presented a better protection against witchcraft than Ciwila possession.
-And witchcraft was an important if not the issue of that time.
+It offered better protection against witchcraft than Ciwila possession.
+And witchcraft was an important, if not the main, issue of that time.
 See also the 71st song at the Ipupo at banaNshimbi’s.
-From the data assembled, it seems likely that Moba was Chibalised into a kind of Ciwila possession19Doke (1931: 402) mentions: “Baciwila: Lala for bamoba”, meaning: what is called bamoba in the Lamba area is called baciwila in the Lala region.
-He probably didn’t realise that Moba existed in the Lala region as well. with Lala spirits as possessors and with the bringing of new songs as important work.
+From the data assembled, it seems likely that Moba was ‘Chibalised’ into a kind of Ciwila possession19Doke (1931: 402) mentions: “Baciwila: Lala for bamoba”, meaning: what is called bamoba in the Lamba area is called baciwila in the Lala region.
+He probably didn’t realise that Moba existed in the Lala region as well. with Lala spirits as possessing spirits and with the bringing of new songs as important work.

 Moba possession had become rare in the 1980s.
-Witchcraft was still an important issue, but Mwami possession gave a better protection against it than Moba.
+Witchcraft was still an important issue, but Mwami possession offered better protection against it than Moba.

-The work of Moba, like Ciwila, is to really dance (kushana epela).
+The work of Moba, like Ciwila, is to truly dance (kushana epela).
 They are there to help, to encourage, to bring strength (maka), to make it live.
-The other types can try to do this, but it is not their job.
+The other types of possession can attempt this, but it is not their job.

 Mika Mwape Chungwa ∵ personal communication, 1986.

 Moba is comparable to Mwami.
-They also come from the river (nika) and from the Lenje land.
+They also originate from the river (nika) and from the Lenje land.
 Moba possession still occurs.
 Moba spirits have names like Cholobola and Muyumba.
 They also heal.

 BanaNshimbi ∵ personal communication, 1987.